 Dr. VanDrunen, a minister of the Orthodox Presbyterian Church, began teaching at Westminster Seminary California in 2001.
-He formerly served as a pastor of Grace Orthodox Presbyterian Church in Hanover Park, IL. and currently serves on the Orthodox Presbyterian Church's Committee on Christian Education and Subcommittee on Ministerial Training.
+He formerly served as a pastor of Grace Orthodox Presbyterian Church in Hanover Park, IL, and currently serves on the Orthodox Presbyterian Church's Committee on Christian Education and Subcommittee on Ministerial Training.
 His present research interests include natural law, the two kingdoms doctrine, and bioethics.
-He was the recipient of the Acton Institute's Novak Award in 2004 and was a visiting fellow at the Center for the Study of Law and Religion most recently Living in God's Two Kingdoms: A Biblical Vision for Christianity and Culture, Natural Law and the Two Kingdoms: A Study in the Development of Reformed Social Thought; and Bioethics and the Christian Life: A Guide to Making Difficult Decisions.
-His scholarly articles have appeared in American Catholic Philosophical Quarterly, Calvin Theological Journal, International Journal of Systematic Theology, Journal of Church and State, Journal of Law and Religion, Journal of Markets and Morality, Liberty University Law Review, University of British Columbia Law Review, and Westminster Theological Journal.
+He was the recipient of the Acton Institute's Novak Award in 2004 and was a visiting fellow at the Center for the Study of Law and Religion at Emory University in the spring of 2009.

+Dr. VanDrunen is the author or editor of seven books, most recently Living in God's Two Kingdoms: A Biblical Vision for Christianity and Culture; Natural Law and the Two Kingdoms: A Study in the Development of Reformed Social Thought; and Bioethics and the Christian Life: A Guide to Making Difficult Decisions.
+His scholarly articles have appeared in many journals, including American Catholic Philosophical Quarterly, Calvin Theological Journal, International Journal of Systematic Theology, Journal of Church and State, Journal of Law and Religion, Journal of Markets and Morality, Journal of the Society of Christian Ethics, Liberty University Law Review, University of British Columbia Law Review, and Westminster Theological Journal.

-Dr. VanDrunen and his wife.
-Katherine, a WSC alumna. have one son and reside in Escondido.
+Dr. VanDrunen and his wife, Katherine, a WSC alumna, have one son and reside in Escondido.

-R. SCOTT CLARK Professor of Church History and Historical Theology
+R. SCOTT CLARK

+Professor of Church History and

+Historical Theology

-B.A., University of Nebraska; M.Div., Westminster Seminary California: D.Phil., Oxford University,
+B.A., University of Nebraska; M.Div.,

+Westminster Seminary California;

+D.Phil., Oxford University.